marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/defining-jump-instruction-patterns.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: jump instruction patterns, defining jump instruction patterns

 .. _jump-patterns:

-.. index:: jump instruction patterns

-.. index:: defining jump instruction patterns

 Defining Jump Instruction Patterns
 **********************************